ZXfkSIE/ThousandPlayer/README.md

 Before these steps, you should install
 - Latest version of Qt Creator.
 - Latest version of Qt 6.2 (or above versions such as 6.3) along with **Qt Multimedia**.
-- CMake 3.20 or above (which can be installed through QT Maintenance Tool).
+- CMake 3.20 or above (which can be installed through QT Maintenance Tool or [official website](https://cmake.org/download/)).
 - Other required compilation tools like GCC, MSVC, Ninja, etc.

 ## Linux